aquateen/dotfiles/README.md

 My .files

 ## Setup
-Clone this repo and use stow to symlink these dot files to your home dir.
+Clone this repo to your home directory and use stow to symlink these dot files to your home dir.

-If using vim, install Vundle and run `:PluginInstall` in vim.
+For vim, install vundle with `git clone https://github.com/VundleVim/Vundle.vim.git ~/.vim/bundle/Vundle.vim` and run `:PluginInstall` in vim.

+For airline, promptline, and tmuxline, see their respective quickstart guides.

+Probably the icons won't display properly, install patched fonts from https://github.com/powerline/fonts.
+Remember to set iTerm non-ascii font.

 ## TODO
 * zsh config
-* Powerline theme install instructions